MicrosoftDocs/winrt-api/windows.ui.composition/rectangleclip_right.md

 ## -description

-Gets or sets the position of the right edge of the rectangle.
+Gets or sets the offset from the right of the visual.
+The portion of the visual to the right the edge defined by `Right` will be clipped.
+Animatable.

 ## -property-value

-The position of the right edge of the rectangle.
+The offset from the right of the visual, in pixels.

 ## -remarks